Horseback Riding

 This level focuses on increased relationships with coaches and horses and begins to introduce the rider to the horse industry.

-Riders at this level are eligible to join the Key Leadership Team to become volunteer Learning Assistant.
+Riders at this level are eligible to join the Key Leadership Team to become a Leader Assistant.
 Ask your instructor or contact our office for more information.

 Duration